Best Nanaimo Bars Recipe 🇨🇦 Easy Homemade Canadian No-Bake Dessert

 Nanaimo bars can be a bit of a tricky business to cut cleanly.
 Once they are fridge cold they are pretty firm and hard to cut through, even if you use a sharp knife and manage to cut through the layers the delicate chocolate top will end up cracking and not looking it’s best.

-To get that beautifully smooth chocolate top, make sure to allow the bars to sit out at room temperature to soften.
+To get that beautifully smooth chocolate top, make sure to score the chocolate with a knife before you place it in the fridge.
+Allow the bars to sit out at room temperature 5 minutes to soften.
 This will be much easier to cut through and the chocolate layer will be slightly pliable and less likely to crack and fracture while you are slicing the bars.

 After they are cut and portioned out, you can place them in an airtight container and store them in the refrigerator or freezer for longer storage.